After leaving Nowhere in a hurry early Thursday morning, we had a very pleasant drive through the eastern parts of the Kimberley region.

 But sometimes you have to say “It’s just not safe solo!”
 And move on.

-And so we did, to Lake Argyle, Australia’s largest fresh water lake on mainland Australia, and what better way to enjoy it than to take a sunset cruise, complete with beer and wine, and cheese and crackers.
+And so we did, to Lake Argyle, Australia’s second-largest artificial lake by area.
+(Lake Gordon/Lake Pedder, in Tasmania, is the largest) And what better way to enjoy it than to take a sunset cruise, complete with beer and wine, and cheese and crackers.

 With some rather dark clouds rolling in around the time we were due to depart, we feared the cruise would be cancelled, and once again, we would miss out on something we’d planned to do.

 This was not the case and the cruise went ahead as scheduled.
 Our skipper assured us everything would be fine, but with the thunderous sounds of lightening starting to boom and crash all around us, we were again reminded of the fate of The Minnow and were hoping our luck would hold out a little better than the Skipper and Gilligan – and their passengers.
 The following photos were taken only a few minutes apart and only minutes after we departed.

 Our skipper Tracy was lovely and full of knowledge about the history of the area, and the lake created by the construction of an incredibly small dam wall.
 The dam wall is only 335 metres long (1,099 feet), and 98 metres high (322 feet).
 Amazing when you consider that that relatively small wall is currently holding back nineteen times the amount of water in Sydney Harbour.
 The lake has a shoreline of over 900 kilometres and a storage capacity, to the top of the spillway, of 10,763 gigalitres.

 Converting that into layman’s thinking, Tracy informed us the lake currently holds enough water to supply all of Australia’s water demand for 35 days – now that’s a lot of water.